Brianjanes/S3-JAVA-FINAL-SPRINT/README.md

 ## User Documentation

 ### Getting Started
 1. Launch the application by running the main class `EcommApp`.
+We recommend using IntelliJ.
 2. Register as a new user or log in using existing credentials.

+### Menu Navigation
-3. Navigate the menu based on your role:
+Navigate the menu based on your role:
    - Buyers can browse and search products.
    - Sellers can manage their product listings.
    - Admins can manage users and view detailed product listings.

-### Menu Navigation
-Each menu displays clear options:
-- Use numeric inputs to select options.
-- Follow on-screen prompts for additional input when required.

 ### Class Diagram
 The relationships between the main classes are: